 The water filled in from all sides, pressing against a wall of force that protected the village from being crushed.
 Within fractions of a second, they were entirely submerged, the shadows of massive fish caught in the thrust of swirling currents overhead.

 “We alive?”
-Knock asked, peeking out from fingers.
+Knock asked, peeking out from his fingers.
 “We alive!”

 Dhane leaned against a smooth section of crystals before sliding down to the ground.
 The knotting tension in his stomach eased, replaced with relief.
 Relief, not only because they survived an idiotic man with an idiotic plan, but because it’d be practically impossible for anyone to find them now.